sahilchadha/cakephp-fyluploader/README.md

 ## Installation

 <br> Download the zip file,extract it and put the package in plugins directory.<br>

-Important: Rename the directory to Fyluploader
+Important: Rename the downloade plugin directory to Fyluploader

  In config/bootstrap.php
 <br> Loads a single plugin